jacopofar/advent-of-code-2019-phoenix-react/README.md

 - 10 completed, visualization could be fun to add later
 - 12 done, a concurrent solution allows to explore the system periodicity in different axis quicker.
 - 13 skipped for now because of IntCode computer
+- day 14 skipped, needs some trick to optimize stechiometry and reuse reagents

 ## 📓 development notes
 These notes are here so I can remember how I built this in the future.